By Marcia H. Ratner, PhD

 As previously mentioned, some effects of neurotoxicants are transient and will subside with cessation of exposure while others will persist indefinitely.
 Damage to nerve fibers of the peripheral nervous system including cranial nerves fibers will show some recovery over time but recovery can be slow.
 Residual cognitive deficits and mood disturbances can be treated symptomatically; you should work with your neurologist to find a treatment plan that works best for you.
 Older individuals who development severe motor and cognitive deficits as a result of occupational exposure to neurotoxicants may require vocational retraining.

 I earned my doctoral degree in Behavioral Neuroscience from Boston University School of Medicine where I trained in the Department of Neurology with the late Dr. Robert Feldman.
 I subsequently completed an NIH/NIA post-doctoral fellowship in the Biochemistry of Aging.
-I am a board eligible toxicologist and a member of the Society of Toxicology and the American Academy of Clinical Toxicology.
+I am a board certified toxicologist and a member of the Society of Toxicology and the American Academy of Clinical Toxicology.
 I currently use in vivo electrophysiological techniques to investigate the effects of chemicals on learning and memory function in healthy subjects and those with age-related neurodegenerative diseases.
 I have provided expert consultations to law firms, government agencies and industry.